|

 This

-is a series of circular nature walks around West Hagbourne complete with
+is a series of circular nature walks around West Hagbourne complete

-by Dee Smith with illustrations by Anne Lawton and were originally published
+walks were compiled by Dee Smith with illustrations by Anne Lawton

-by the Village History Group.
+and were originally published by the Village History Group.

 There are four walks with distances of between one and six miles.